The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 No cap on how many contacts you can store.

-Unlimited contacts but capped marketing emails (1,000/month on starter plans).
-You can store 50,000 contacts but only email 2% of them without upgrading to a Marketing Hub add-on that costs more than the CRM itself.
+Unlimited contacts but capped marketing emails on starter plans.
+You can store tens of thousands of contacts but only email a small fraction of them without upgrading to a Marketing Hub add-on that often costs more than the CRM itself.

 “Mobile CRM”